 - Efficiency: Can you remove any steps in the recruitment process?
-What about using remote technology to speed up the interview process?
+What about using virtual interviews to speed up the interview process?

 Around 11% of candidates turn down offers because the hiring process took too long.
 With the right strategic planning, you can design a speedy hiring process without compromising on quality.

 When skilled candidates go jobhunting, they will often receive multiple offers.
 Your ideal candidate might find themselves comparing your package to the offering from a rival employer.

 How do you make sure that they pick you?
 You can increase your chances by taking a Total Rewards approach and looking at everything you offer, including:

 - Salary: Candidates don’t always go for the highest salary.
 That said, you do need to ensure that your offer is competitive.
 You can do this by benchmarking against market data.